-- Variable Spot Market Price: We sell the SRECs generated by your system on the open market on a quarterly basis through a partner organization.
-You are then paid the amount received from the sale, minus an administrative fee of 5% or $5.00 for each SREC sold, whichever is greater.
+1. Variable Spot Market Price: We sell the SRECs generated by your system on the open market on a quarterly basis through a partner organization.
+You are then paid the amount received from the sale, minus a 5% administrative fee, for each SREC sold.
 The spot market price is typically higher than the fixed strip price discussed below; however, you are more exposed to market risks of changing prices over time.

-* Under the Massachusetts Renewable Energy Portfolio Standard (RPS) there are two classes of SRECs: SREC Is are for facilities under the RPS Solar Carve-Out Program, which qualified projects from January 1, 2010 through April 25, 2014, and SREC IIs are for facilities under the RPS Solar Carve-Out II Program, which qualified projects from April 25, 2014 through March 31, 2018.
-For purposes of this FAQ, the term SRECs is used to refer to SREC Is or SREC IIs.
+* Under the Massachusetts Renewable Energy Portfolio Standard (RPS) there are two classes of SRECs: SREC I for facilities under the RPS Solar Carve-Out Program, which qualified projects from January 1, 2010 through April 25, 2014, and SREC II for facilities under the RPS Solar Carve-Out II Program, which qualified projects from April 25, 2014 through March 31, 2018.
+For purposes of this FAQ, the term SRECs is used to refer to SREC I or SREC II.

-This FAQ is not a comprehensive summary of all payment options, requirements, and restrictions for sale of your SRECS.
+This FAQ is not a comprehensive summary of all payment options, requirements, and restrictions for sale of your SRECs.
 Please refer to the Solar Renewable Energy Credit Agreement for additional terms and conditions.
-In the event of a discrepancy between this FAQ and the Solar Reneawble Energy Credit Agreement, the Agreement will control.
+In the event of a discrepancy between this FAQ and the Solar Renewable Energy Credit Agreement, the Agreement will control.